MetaMask/rpc-cap/README.md

 ## Usage

-The capability system is initialized with a variety of options, and is itself a [gaba](https://github.com/MetaMask/gaba/) compatible controller, which defines how new permissions are persisted to state, and how they are restored in the constructor.
+The capability system is initialized with a variety of options, and is itself a [@metamask/controllers](https://github.com/MetaMask/controllers/)-compatible controller, which defines how new permissions are persisted to state, and how they are restored in the constructor.

 Once initialized, it exposes a special [AuthenticatedJsonRpcMiddleware](https://github.com/MetaMask/rpc-cap/blob/master/src/%40types/index.d.ts#L7-L15) type method `providerMiddlewareFunction(domainInfo, req, res, next, end)`, which requires an assumed-authenticated `domain` object, followed by normal `json-rpc-engine` middleware parameters.